ntchris/voron_mod_super_diy/for_enraged_rabbit/btt_ERCF_Canbus/btt_ercf_install_notes.md

 All connection is now finished.

 ### Power on Voron and Run some ERCF test
+1. Connect the supplied power cable with Can.
+1. No USB cable is needed.
 Do a ERCF home and other motor and sensor action, we can verify each item.